ektrah/nsec/docs/api/nsec.cryptography.passwordbasedkeyderivationalgorithm.md

 The maximum size, in bytes, of the key derivation output.

-### SaltSize
+### MaxSaltSize

-Gets the size of the salt used for key derivation.
+Gets the maximum size of the salt used for key derivation.

-    public int SaltSize { get; }
+    public int MaxSaltSize { get; }

 #### Property Value

+The maximum salt size, in bytes.

+### MinSaltSize

+Gets the minimum size of the salt used for key derivation.

+    public int MinSaltSize { get; }

+#### Property Value

-The salt size, in bytes.
+The minimum salt size, in bytes.

 ## Methods